 The number of tests that you can create depends on the pricing plan that you choose.
-Please contact our sales team at firstname.lastname@example.org to find the perfect plan for your needs or you can order a credit request easily from our platform.
+Please contact our sales team at email@example.com to find the perfect plan for your needs or you can order a credit request easily from our platform.

 Yes, if you are unsure of the final details of a test you can already write the information contained in your test.
 All information and media will be saved in a draft version.
 You can come back at anytime to finish and create a review version before launch your final version of the test.
 Every new test will be auto-saved as a draft, so in the case you go back inadvertently to the overview page, the test will be easily recovered.
 You can also duplicate or delete a test at any stage.

 Yes, if for any reason you would like to wait for new participants to access the test or don't want to spend more credits in a particular test, you can “pause” the chosen test, making the test key inactive until you resume the test.
 Note that when created, a test is automatically active and new participants can access it with the test key you sent them.

 The number of participants per project depends on the plan that you choose.
 Please contact our sales team at email@example.com to find the perfect plan for your needs.

 We recommend you to break your test down into meaningful tasks and using specific instructions such as "navigate to your account page and find your purchase history" rather than providing broad and general statements "explore the website."
 Keep the task descriptions short and easy to understand for the testers and avoid ambiguous wording.
 This way, it will be easier for you to analyze and interpret your data with respect to the specific tasks and to compare the results between testers.